L\'evy distributed fluctuations in the living cell cortex: Cytoquakes do not resemble earthquake-like events

-The remaining `non-abrupt' large displacement events bear a strong resemblance to the cytoquakes we and others have observed previously \cite{alencar2016non,shi2019dissecting, shi2021pervasive}.
-We seek to determine whether such cytoquakes are a distinct cellular process or if they are merely chance large-amplitude fluctuations in a stationary random trajectory.
-We tested the latter scenario by averaging short trajectory segments of many large cytoquake displacements together (selected from the heavy tails of the van Hove distribution), and comparing the result with a statistical prediction based on the entire corresponding micropost dataset.
-The results $\langle x_{i,s}(t)\rangle$ of scaling and averaging the 250 largest non-abrupt displacements at $ \tau = 10$ s for four different cell types are shown in Fig.~\ref{fig:ief}(a)--(d).
-During this averaging, the trajectories $ x_{i}(t)$ containing each large displacement were rescaled to pass through the points $(-\tau/2,-1/2)$ and $(+\tau/2,+1/2)$, see SI for calculation details \cite{supplementary}.
-Figure \ref{fig:ief}(e) shows a similar average of 100 abrupt displacements for comparison.
-For a stationary random process, the average of short trajectory segments rescaled as in Fig.~\ref{fig:ief} is predicted by the interpolation-extrapolation function (IEF) \cite{mandelbrot1968fractional}.
+The large displacement events we observe (filtering out the abrupt events) have both amplitudes and sigmoid-like time-dependence resembling the cytoquakes we and others have observed previously \cite{alencar2016non,shi2019dissecting, shi2021pervasive}.
+We seek to apply statistical tests to the cytoquakes' time-dependent data to determine if they resemble cooperative processes like earthquakes and avalanches, perhaps superimposed on a background noise of other mechanical fluctuations.
+We begin by averaging short trajectory segments of many large cytoquake displacements together (selected from the heavy tails of the van Hove distribution).
+The results $\langle x_{i,s}(t)\rangle$ of scaling and averaging the 200 largest gradual displacements at $ \tau = 10$ s for four representative cell types are shown in Fig.~\ref{fig:ief}(a)--(d).
+During this averaging, the trajectories $ x_{i}(t)$ containing each large displacement were rescaled to pass through the points $(-\tau/2,-1/2)$ and $(+\tau/2,+1/2)$.
+(See SI for calculation details \cite{supplementary}.)
+Figure \ref{fig:ief}(e) shows a similar average of 40 abrupt displacements for comparison.
+The corresponding data for both gradual and abrupt events for these and our other cell types and substrate conditions are shown in Fig.~S6 \cite{supplementary}.

+For a stationary (non-cooperative) random process, the average of short trajectory segments rescaled as in Fig.~\ref{fig:ief} is predicted by the interpolation-extrapolation function (IEF) \cite{mandelbrot1968fractional}, which gives the conditional expectation value for a random walk constrained to pass through two points (here $(-\tau/2,-1/2)$ and $(+\tau/2,+1/2)$).
 If the MSD of the stationary random process varies as $\textrm{MSD} \sim \tau^a$, then the IEF is given by: